 Resembling something of a hybrid between balloon shades and roller shades, Roman shades hang down flat when they are closed, but pull up into deep, horizontal pleats when lifted with the attached cord.
 To achieve the crisp pleats, Roman shades are normally made of durable fabric, although bamboo is another popular option.

 As long as you choose a complementary fabric, these stylish window treatments will work with any decorating style.
 You’ll find them in a large range of colors and patterns.
 Roman shades are also a great choice for bedroom window treatments, as their heavy fabric is effective at blocking out sunlight.
 While Roman shades come in many options from budget to luxury, most styles can be purchased for a moderate price.

 04 of 04

 Balloon shades have cords running through rings on the back of the shade.
-When pulled open, the shade’s fabric gathers into cascades of billowy poufs, giving the window treatment a romantic, formal and somewhat old-fashioned appearance.
-You’ll find balloon shades made from the sheerest of fabrics all the way up lined, heavy material that block out all light.
+When pulled open, the shade’s fabric gathers into cascades of billowy poufs, giving the window treatment a romantic, formal, and somewhat old-fashioned appearance.
+You’ll find balloon shades made from the sheerest of fabrics all the way up to lined, heavy materials that block out all light.
 Typically, however, balloon shades are made from sheer or silky fabrics that drape gracefully and easily (which should be handled gently to prevent damage).

-This isn’t the window treatment... for every decorating style, but depending on the fabric chosen, works well with themes as diverse as cottage, Tuscan, French country, Hollywood glamour or traditional looks.
-Be careful, though – balloon shades look very dated in the wrong room or if made from decades-back colors or patterns.
+This isn’t the window covering for every decorating style, but depending on the fabric chosen, it works well with themes as diverse as cottage, Tuscan, French country, Hollywood glamour, or traditional looks.
+Since balloon shades tend to be formal, their prices can be higher than other common window shades.